bjansen/gyokuro/README.md

 ## Want to learn more?

-See the [wiki](https://github.com/bjansen/gyokuro/wiki) for more documentation.
+See the [complete documentation](http://bjansen.github.io/gyokuro/doc/0.1/) for more info.